juandresrodca/IntuneGraph/README.md

 # IntuneGraph

-**Turn your Microsoft Intune tenant into an interactive relationship graph.** See what actually applies to a device and *why*, preview the blast radius before you touch a group, and find the orphaned junk — all from a local, read-only snapshot.
+**Turn your Microsoft Intune tenant into an interactive relationship graph.** See what actually applies to a device and *why*, preview the blast radius before you touch a group, and find the orphaned junk, all from a local, read-only snapshot.

 [![PowerShell](https://img.shields.io/badge/PowerShell-5.1%20%7C%207%2B-5391FE)](#requirements)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)